113th Sustainment Brigade: Shoulder Sleeve Insignia

-Distinctive Unit Insignia
+Distinctive unit insignia

 Description: The distinctive unit insignia will be a gold-color metal and enamel device one and one-eight inches in height.
 The device will have a rectilinear shield blazoned.
 In the middle of the shield, there is a silver (white) half and a red half behind a black horse rampant.
 A blue block is above the horse.
 Around the blue block is a red tripartite scroll, with "FIRST LINE" inscribed on the top section.
 On the side sections, there are two gold stars on either side.

 Symbolism: The blue, white and red colors of the shield are in reference to the state flag of North Carolina.
 The colors also symbolize loyalty, purity of purpose, and valor.
 Scarlet and gold are the colors used by Sustainment units.
 The four stars represent Ordnance, Quartermaster, Transportation and the Warrior Ethos.
 The rearing horse, in its combatant stance, captures the fighting spirit of the Brigade.
 The radiating lines in the background signify that all roads lead to logistics.
 Gold is emblematic of excellence and high ideals.

 Background: The insignia was effective 1 July 2010.